Here you learn ...

 3. Residence permit according to Section 9 BeschV

-4. Requirements for unlimited work permit
+4. Requirements for an unlimited work permit

 4.1 Possession of a residence permit